CartoDB/carto-selfhosted-helm/customizations/README.md

 > :warning: This requires access to an AWS account and an existing accessible Redshift endpoint.

 1. Create an AWS IAM user with programmatic access.
-Take note of the user's aren, key id and key secret.
+Take note of the user's arn, key id and key secret.

-2. Create an AWS S3 Bucket.
-ACLs should be allowed.
+2. Create an AWS S3 Bucket:
+   - ACLs should be allowed.
+   - If server-side encryption is enabled, the user must be granted with permissions over the KMS key used.

 3. Create an AWS IAM role with the following settings:
    1. Trusted entity type: `Custom trust policy`.